Baldip-S/Data-Analytics-Intelligence-Project/README.md

 Analysis has been conducted primarily using the Alteryx platform.
 RStudio was also implemented during the preliminary analysis.

-Visualisations created using MS Tableau.
+Visualisations found within the report created using MS Tableau.

 This project was completed by two Individual Baldip Singh and Partner.